 Which isn’t just a career problem.
 It’s THE problem.

-It creates an emotional attachment that signals amateur to anyone thinking about buying your work.
+Identification spawns an emotional attachment that signals amateur to anyone thinking about buying your work.
 Which is why I stress the opposite:

-Tracy Everly, Leaf and Lisianthus
+Tracy Everly Leaf and Lisianthus

 Oil on panel, 6 1/4″ x 7″

 Are you as tired of the words, Treat your art like a business, as I am?